 Finding the best life insurance policy is important because it’s a big expense.
-For Phillip, he’s looking at a bill of $700 every year!
-That’s a lot of money.
+For Phillip, he’s looking at a bill of $700 every year.
+That’s a lot of money, especially over many years.

 Phillip has a good point about investing the $700.
 If he put that $700 into his 401(k) account, he’d be looking at an extra $50,525 in his retirement account.
 (This assumes 20 years of $700 inflows and compound growth of 5% for 35 years.)

 An extra $50,000 on Day One of retirement provides a retirement budget increase of $1,500 a year.
 (This assumes a 3% withdrawal rate.)
-Therefore, re-purposing Phillip’s life insurance budget to fund his 401(k) gives Phillip a best-case scenario of having a little bit extra spending money in retirement.
+Therefore, putting in extra money to fund his 401(k) gives Phillip a best-case scenario of having a little bit extra spending money in retirement.

 But – what happens if Phillip dies without a life insurance policy?
 Phillip’s family just lost half its income.
-Phillip’s wife, Olympia, must now raise little Alexander not only as a single parent – but with much less money than what the family is accustomed to.
+Phillip’s wife, Olympia, must now raise Alexander not only as a single parent – but with much less money than what the family is accustomed to.

 This time Phillip buys life insurance and contributes less to his 401(k).
 In a best-case scenario, Phillip lives to the ripe old age of 100 – having never used his life insurance policy.
 His spending in retirement is a little bit less than what it could have been, given that Phillip now has $50,000 less in his retirement account.

-In a worst-case scenario, an assassin murders Phillip.
-Fortunately, the life insurance policy pays out to Olympia.
-This gives Olympia ample resources to provide for little Alexander.
+In a worst-case scenario, an assassin murders Phillip while he is still young.
+Fortunately, the insurance policy pays out to Olympia.
+This gives Olympia ample resources to provide for Alexander.

 Given the variables – there are four possible outcomes.
 For the two outcomes where Phillip lives to 100, the differences are not very big: a small change in lifestyle during retirement.

 For the two other outcomes – where Phillip dies prematurely – the differences are very big.
 There will be a significant impact on the quality of life that Phillip’s family has.

-So, while life insurance can be expensive – it is very necessary if you’re a breadwinner and parent of a minor.
+So, while an insurance policy can be expensive – it is very necessary if you’re a breadwinner and the parent of minor children.